Checklist for Insurer Filings Submitted to Demonstrate Compliance with Section 4228

 In general, as specified in Subsection (f) of Section 4228, such an agent compensation plan must be re-filed whenever any changes in the plan are made.
 Among the types of changes requiring a re-filing is the introduction of a policy form not covered under previous filings for the plan.

-In order to assist insurers with these filing requirements, we are providing a checklist, which we believe will cover a large majority of cases.
-The checklist file is in Rich Text Format (.RTF).
-If the document is applicable to your particular filing circumstances, you may open it and fill it in.
+To assist insurers with these filing requirements, we provide a checklist that covers a large majority of cases.
+The checklist is in Microsoft Word format.
+If the document is applicable to your particular filing circumstances, you may use it.

-Please submit your entire filing, including the completed checklist (if you have chosen to use it ) and the Statement of Self Support required by Circular Letter 8 (1998), by one of the following methods:
+Once complete, submit your entire filing, including the completed checklist if you have chosen to use it, and the Statement of Self Support required by Circular Letter 8 (1998), by one of the following methods:

 Mail hard copy to the following address: